abizermamnoon/weather-wrangle/FinalProject.md

 ![](FinalProject_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-States in the East have more consistent temperatures than states in the West.There are more variable sunny days in the West.
+States in the East have more consistent temperatures than states in the West.There are more variable temperatures in the West.
 Florida is the state with the lowest average temperature range while New Mexico is state with the most highest average temperature range.